Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo: Reuters

-“Children’s exposure to violent and extreme pornography is a major concern for many parents and carers,” said eSafety Commissioner Julie Inman Grant.
+“Children’s exposure to violent and extreme pornography is a major concern for many parents and guardians,” said eSafety Commissioner Julie Inman Grant.
 She said the internet industry needed to play its part in setting effective barriers.

 Measures to protect children from pornography may include age verification, default parental control requirements, and software that blurs or filters unwanted content.